basemmerink/fungal-twitch/README.md

     - To get the IDs, you can run the server and redeem the channel point reward (make sure that user must enter a message).
 After redeeming the channel point reward, the server will print the reward ID in the console
   - LOG_SHIFT_RESULT_TO_TWITCH - Do you want the bot account to send a message in twitch chat if a shift succeeds (true/false)
 - Run the batch file RUN_THIS_THE_FIRST_TIME.bat - This will setup the nodejs environment, you only need to do this once

+## Usage

 - Run server.bat - You need to run this each time when you want to play this mod
 - Start a new run in Noita with the Fungal Twitch mod enabled (make sure to grant it extra privileges, this is needed for websockets to work)

+Chat can redeem channel point rewards with either a "from" material or a "to" material.
+As soon as both materials are set, the fungal shift will happen.

+A message will be sent ingame to explain the shift that just happened.
-- If you don't want to see a message with information on the shifts, you can edit init.lua and change the first 2 lines to your liking
+If you do not wish to see this message you can edit init.lua and change the first 2 lines to your liking

 ## Credits